 About the Database

-One of the most compelling concerns election practitioners face today is how to make use of the unique opportunities presented by the development of modern information and communication technologies (ICTs).
-ICTs can help to speed up and streamline several procedures in the electoral cycle, such as voter registration, casting the vote, processing of results and many other processes.
+One of the most compelling concerns that election practitioners face today is how to make use of the unique opportunities presented by the development of modern information and communication technologies (ICTs).
+ICTs can help to speed up and streamline several procedures in the electoral cycle, such as voter registration, casting ballots, processing of results and many other processes.
 However, technologies can also create complex challenges to election operations.
 When ICTs are correctly used, based on well-identified needs and the adoption of a proper implementation strategy, the outcome can be very beneficial.

 Some countries use ICTs effectively to improve electoral processes, but others face problems.
 The most cited causes of failure in ICT use include unrealistic expectations of ICTs to meet demands, adoption of inappropriate technologies, and lack of qualified staff to work with ICTs.